 Not everyone desires to live on an isolated island, but it may surprise you that islanders have their limits.
 In 2012, a fierce January storm swept away a major portion of Sinclair Island’s public county dock, leaving its U.S. Post Office perched close to the edge of the remaining timbers.
 It took a prolonged push by residents for more than three years to convince Skagit County officials to take a first-hand look at the damage and decide how to restore the islanders’ easiest access to their homes and property.
 This is especially important for mail delivery and meeting emergencies.
-It appears San Juan County, which installed a dock on Obstruction Pass, might be the perfect partner with a solution.
-Stay tuned.
+While it appeared San Juan County, which installed a dock on Obstruction Pass, might be the perfect partner with a solution that is no longer the case.
+Instead, Skagit County officials have identified a potential marine access/boat ramp design and are looking at where to place it on publicly owned lands.
+Of course, funding remains a concern.

 Photo credit: www.sassygranny.com